RaphazZze/physio-env-response/LLM_summary.md

-## 1. Project Title
+### 1. Project Title
 Analyzing Personal Physiological Response to Montreal Forest Fire Smoke Events

-## 2. Current Goal
+### 2. Current Goal
-I am consolidating and aligning my daily Resting Heart Rate (RHR) and Heart Rate Variability (HRV, RMSSD) data from Fitbit CSV exports into a single CSV file, in preparation for future correlation with environmental data.
+Consolidate, align, and merge daily Resting Heart Rate (RHR) and Heart Rate Variability (HRV, RMSSD) data from Fitbit CSV exports using a modular connector architecture, in preparation for future correlation with environmental data.

-## 3. Background & Vision
+### 3. Background & Vision
-This project aims to explore possible relationships between air pollution from forest fire smoke events in Montreal and changes in my physiological markers, as recorded by Fitbit.
-Longer term, I want to visualize and understand the health impact of environmental stressors to inform lifestyle or health decisions.
+This project explores relationships between air pollution from Montreal forest fire smoke events and personal physiological markers, as recorded by Fitbit.
+Long-term, the aim is to visualize and understand personal health impacts from environmental stressors, supporting informed lifestyle or health decisions.

-## 4. Tech/Method Stack
+### 4. Tech/Method Stack
+- VS Code on Mac as IDE
-- Python (main scripting language)
+- Python (with venv)
 - pandas (data processing)
-- Virtual environment for dependency isolation
+- Modular connectors (starting with Fitbit) for scalable data ingestion
 - Fitbit data exports: `sleep_score.csv` for RHR, daily HRV summary CSVs for HRV
-- VS Code on Mac as IDE

-## 5. Key Requirements
+### 5. Key Requirements
-- Correct extraction of daily RHR from `/Sleep Score/sleep_score.csv`
-- Correct extraction of daily HRV (RMSSD) from `/Heart Rate Variability/Daily Heart Rate Variability Summary*.csv` files (one per day)
+- Modular, connector-based data ingestion (FitbitConnector)
-- Merge into a single CSV (`merged_data.csv`) with columns: `date`, `resting_heart_rate`, `HRV_rmssd`
+- Merge into single CSV (`merged_data.csv`) with columns: `date`, `resting_heart_rate`, `HRV_rmssd`
 - One row per day, including all dates present in either source
-- Missing values allowed (leave blank if metric is missing)
+- Allow missing values (leave blank if metric is missing)
-- Code should be easy to extend with new metrics later
+- Code is easy to extend with new metrics or data sources
-- Paths are configurable via a variable
+- User simply drops the standardized Fitbit export folder under `/data`
+- All data input and output files are in the `/data` folder

-## 6. Decisions Made
+### 6. Decisions Made
-- Only process HRV files whose names start with `Daily Heart Rate Variability Summary`
-- Use the `timestamp` column as the date for both RHR and HRV
+- Introduced a `connectors/fitbit_connector.py` module encapsulating all Fitbit-specific subpaths and logic
+- Main pipeline (`main.py`) is modular, referencing only the connector’s base path
 - Deduplicate per day (take first value if there are duplicates)
 - Output file named `merged_data.csv`
 - HRV column is named `HRV_rmssd`
-- Virtual environment is used for project dependencies

-## 7. Open Questions / Risks
+### 7. Open Questions / Risks
-- Air quality/environmental data integration is not yet included
+- Integration of air quality/environmental data is planned but not yet implemented
-- No data validation on outliers or corrupted rows
+- No automated data validation (outliers, corrupted rows, etc.) yet
-- Future extensibility for other physiological or environmental metrics still to be implemented
+- Extensibility for additional physiological or environmental metrics is planned

-## 8. Next Actions
+### 8. Next Actions
 - Begin integrating environmental (air quality) data for Montreal smoke events
-- Plan for expansion to include other metrics as needed
+- Continue extending the connector architecture for additional data sources/metrics

-## 9. Artifacts Generated
+### 9. Artifacts Generated
-- Python script: `main.py` (merges RHR and HRV)
+- Python scripts: `main.py`, `connectors/fitbit_connector.py`
-- Output data: `merged_data.csv`
+- Output data: `data/merged_data.csv`
-- Virtual environment setup (`venv`), dependencies managed via `pip`
-- Sample code snippets for modular data loading and merging

-Respond with 'Got it.'